OlhaZam/git_assignment/README.md

 f.
 What does git diff do?
 Git diff command shows differences between changes between staged version and the last commit.

+g.
+What is the main branch?
+The main branch is a default most stable line of code.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+In a collaborative environement the best practice is to push changes in a feature branch to track, discuss and aprove code/ideas/bugs/issues, and after review and approval merge changes to the main branch.